bleach86/GhostVault_Utility/README.md

 - ghost-desktop v2.0.11 or better [Link](https://github.com/ghost-coin/ghost-desktop/releases/latest)

+or

+-ghost-core v0.21.1.10 or better [Link](https://github.com/ghost-coin/ghost-core/releases/latest)

 - GhostVault v1.2 or better [Link](https://github.com/ghost-coin/GhostVault)

+***
+Setting config.
+For ghost-qt only

+Start by starting ghost-qt and make sure it is fully synced with the ghost network.

+Once synced, click on `Settings` on the menu bar, then select `Options...`

+In the options window, on the bottom left click the button that says `Open Configuration File`.

+In the file it opens, add the line `server=1` then save and exit.

+Now close ghost-qt and then relaunch it.
+***

 How to run the software
 ***

-Start by downloading and extracting the [Latest Release](https://github.com/bleach86/GhostVault_Utility/releases/latest)
+Start by downloading and extracting the [Latest Release](https://github.com/ghost-coin/GhostVault_Utility/releases/latest)

-Then make sure that ghost-desktop is running and fully synced with the Ghost network.
+Start your ghost wallet and make sure it is synced with the ghost network.

 On Windows or Mac, you can just click the executable, GZU.exe or GZU.app,  to launch.